 Virtual Office Hours

 Any time scheduled outside of class for instructors and teaching assistants to meet with students about a course is typically referred to as "office hours".
 This time can be useful for providing additional feedback and practice to students.
-Consider these strategies when adapting your in-person office hours to be fully online.

 Make online office hours consistent and accessible